-The Adviser selects most of its investments from companies listed in the Russell 2000[®] Index, an index that measures the performance of the 2,000 smallest companies by market capitalization within the Russell 3000[®] Index (an index that includes the 3,000 largest U.S. companies by market capitalization, representing approximately 98% of the investable domestic equity market).
-Because the Fund primarily invests in companies that are defined by reference to the Russell 2000[®] Index, the market capitalization of companies in which the Fund may invest will vary with market conditions.
-The Russell 2000[®] Index is reconstituted on an annual basis.
-As of June 28, 2024, companies in the Russell 2000[®] Index ranged in market capitalization from \$4.7 million to \$47.4 billion.
-As the Fund's sector exposure approximates the Russell 2000[®] Index, the Fund may, from time to time, have large allocations to certain broad market sectors, such as financials, healthcare and industrials.
-Although the Fund's investments are primarily selected from companies listed in the Russell 2000[®] Index, the Fund is not designed to track the overall composition or returns of the Russell 2000[®] Index and the Adviser actively manages the Fund's investment strategy using the Fund's quantitative model.
+The Adviser selects most of its investments from companies listed in the Russell 1000[®] Index, an index that measures the performance of those companies within the large-cap segment of the U.S. equity universe, which includes the 1,000 largest U.S. companies by market capitalization.
+The Fund considers large-cap companies to be those within the range of companies listed in the Russell 1000[®] Index.
+As the Fund's sector exposure approximates the Russell 1000[®] Index, the Fund may, from time to time, have large allocations to certain broad market sectors, such as information technology, financials and healthcare.
+The Russell 1000[®] Index is reconstituted on an annual basis.
+As of June 28, 2024, companies in the Russell 1000[®] Index ranged in market capitalization from \$0.4 billion to \$3.3 trillion.
+Although the Fund's investments are primarily selected from companies listed in the Russell 1000[®] Index, the Fund is not designed to track the overall composition or returns of the Russell 1000[®] Index and the Adviser actively manages the Fund's investment strategy using the Fund's quantitative model.

-The Fund will invest its assets so that at least 80% of its net assets (plus any borrowings for investment purposes) are invested in small companies.
-For purposes of this limitation, small companies will be defined as companies with market capitalizations within the range of companies in the Russell 2000[®] Index.
-The Fund will notify shareholders at least 60 days in advance of any change in its investment policies to normally invest less than 80% of its net assets (plus any borrowings for investment purposes) in small companies.
+The Fund will invest its assets so that at least 80% of its net assets (plus any borrowings for investment purposes) are invested in large-cap companies.
+For purposes of this policy, large-cap companies will be defined as companies with market capitalizations within the range of companies in the Russell 1000[®] Index.
+The Fund will notify shareholders at least 60 days in advance of any change in its investment policies to normally invest less than 80% of its net assets (plus any borrowings for investment purposes) in large-cap companies.